 The Board has established an Investment Committee to assist it with implementation of the investment strategy.
 The Investment Committee makes recommendations to the Board on matters of strategy, appoints and reviews underlying investment managers and formulates policies that guide investment arrangements and processes.

-The Investment Committee comprises of six Directors of Legal Super Pty Ltd. The following two investment experts that have been appointed to provide additional assistance to the Committee:
+The Investment Committee comprises of three Directors of Legal Super Pty Ltd. The following two investment experts that have been appointed to provide additional assistance to the Committee:

 a) David St. John

 David St. John is a member of the Investment Committee and was formerly the Chief Investment Officer of UniSuper, the $26 billion superannuation fund for Australia’s tertiary and research sector.
 He has also held a diverse range of investment roles including with William M. Mercer, the Victorian Funds Management Corporation and the Transport Accident Commission.